There is a lot of confusion about leaving pets unattended in an RV. Here’s the law…

 With these new rescue laws, most require would-be rescuers to follow a number of steps.
 For instance, these laws may require that people first ensure the vehicle is locked and forcible entry is the only means to retrieve the animal.
 The person may be required to first call 911 or local enforcement before entering the vehicle.

-The law may require that a note is left indicating the safe location of the animal and that the person remain on scene until law enforcement or other first responders arrive.
+The law may require that a note is left indicating the safe location of the animal and that the person remain on the scene until law enforcement or other first responders arrive.

 Penalties Vary from State to State